pragmagrid/pragma-historic/README.md

 As of PRAGMA 24 available documents are in git [pragma-meetings][1] repository.
-Large files (over 50Mb) are stored on [pragma project google drive][2] The dirve is associated with pragma.collaboration@gmail.com account
+Large files (over 50Mb) are stored on [pragma project google drive][2] The drive is associated with pragma.collaboration@gmail.com account

 [1]: https://github.com/pragmagrid/pragma-meetings
 [2]: https://drive.google.com/open?id=0BzgozEGuMWotd2dsX0ZxSEFwbXM